DS200SDCCG1A - Drive Control Card

 Manual: GEI-100029

-FUNCTIONAL DESCRIPTION
+FUNCTIONAL DESCRIPTION:

-DS200SDCCG1A is a Drive Control Card manufactured and designed by General Electric as part of the EX2000 series used in Excitation Control Systems.
+DS200SDCCG1A is a Drive Control Card manufactured and designed by General Electric as part of the Mark V series used in Speedtronic Control Systems.
 The Drive Control Card (SDCC), the main processor board, houses the electronics that control the EX2000 primarily.
 It comprises three dual-ported RAM-connected 16-bit microprocessors with related circuitry.
 It incorporates general-purpose interface circuitry that may be connected to other circuit boards to create different kinds of excitation systems.
 This interface circuitry manages the exciter and customer I/O. Two external dual-ported RAMs are also used to increase processing power.

 The SDCC also has interface circuitry that joins with other boards to provide various ac and dc motor drive configurations.
-The interface circuitry regulates, processes and controls drive, motor, and customer I/O signals.
+The interface circuitry regulates, processes, and controls drive, motor, and customer I/O signals.
 (In TC2000 applications, extra tasks are performed using the three primary microprocessors and the interface circuitry.)
 The three principal microprocessors of the SDCC are

 An 80C186 microcontroller (U1) uses both digital and analog I/O and has many built-in peripheral features.
-These features include the direct memory access (DMA) controller, timers/counters, an interrupt controller, wait-state generators, and address decoding for chip selection.
-User interfaces, external regulating loops (such speed and location), and system-level operations make up DCP software.
+These features include the direct memory access (DMA) controller, timers/counters, an interrupt controller, wait-state generators, and address decoding for chip selects.
+User interfaces, external regulating loops (such as speed and location), and system-level operations make up DCP software.

-A microcontroller (U21) based on the 80C196 featuring high-speed, conventional, analog, and digital I/O as well as timer/counters and a watchdog timer.
+• Motor Control Processor (MCP): A microcontroller (U21) based on the 80C196 featuring high-speed, conventional, analog, and digital I/O as well as timer/counters and a watchdog timer.
 MCP software includes motor/technology-specific operations like dc phase control, ac motion control, and ac general purpose, as well as inner loops like current regulators.

-Five memory chips make up the onboard software for the DS215SDCC card: one EEPROM (U9) holds field-adjustable settings, and four EPROMs (U11, U12, U22, and U23) have factory-programmed configuration data.
+• Five memory chips make up the onboard software for the DS215SDCC card: one EEPROM (U9) holds field-adjustable settings, and four EPROMs (U11, U12, U22, and U23) have factory-programmed configuration data.
 Located in sockets on the SDCC are these memory chips.

 SDCC CARD CONNECTIONS: